 CONVERSION LATENCY is the number of clock cycles between initiation of conversion and when that data is presented to the output driver stage.
+Data for any given sample is available at the output pins the Pipeline Delay plus the Output Delay after the sample is taken.
 New data is available at every clock cycle, but the data lags the conversion by the pipeline delay.